Born: Caitlin Lisane Rother in Montreal, Canada.

 Latest books: Updated DEAD RECKONING (WildBlue Press), HUNTING CHARLES MANSON (HarperCollins/Nelson Books) and SECRETS, LIES, AND SHOELACES (Harmonic Convergence Press).

-Under contract: Writing JUSTICE FOR REBECCA, a book on the Rebecca Zahau case, known locally as the "Coronado Mansion Murder."
+Under contract: Writing SHE SAVED HIM CAN YOU SAVE HER: The Mysterious Death of Rebecca Zahau.
 Also working on a book on the Frozen Zoo for San Diego Zoo Global Press.
 Trying to save the planet and all the animals on it, which are going extinct due to human encroachment, including hunting, poaching, development, and climate change.

 Coming soon: Also following the McStay case, and a few other projects in the pipeline.

 Writing coach-consultant-instructor: Caitlin has been teaching and helping aspiring writers for nearly 10 years, leading workshops, classes, private writing salons, and one-on-one sessions in person or by phone/email.

 breakingthecode: Caitlin was classically trained to played piano at age 7.
 She plays keyboards and sings in an acoustic band with Geza Keller, Tom Borg, and Tony de Paolo.
 We are breakingthecode.

 Most controversial book: LOST GIRLS (Kensington/ Pinnacle, 2012), the revealing, behind-the-scenes story of the rape and murder of San Diego teens Chelsea King and Amber Dubois by sexual predator John Gardner.